Miraakz9/i3wm-workspace-auto-suspend/README.md

-# Auto Suspend Inactive i3wm Workspace
+# Auto Suspend Inactive i3wm Workspaces

-Full power to active workspaces!
+Full power to active workspace!

 Automatically suspend inactive apps in [i3wm](https://i3wm.org/) to save CPU and battery.
 When you switch away from a workspace, apps on it are paused after a configurable timeout.
 When you switch back, they resume instantly.